-Welcome to Category 2 and Cab-Operated Category 3 Crane Safety.
-Category 2 and Cab-Operated Category 3 Crane Safety is designed to acquaint crane operators with Navy requirements for the safe operation of Category 2 and Cab-Operated Category 3 cranes and provide a knowledge base on which to build upon with on-the-job experience.
+Welcome to Category 2 and Cab-Operated Category 3 Crane Safety Refresher.
+Category 2 and Cab-Operated Category 3 Crane Safety Refresher is designed to refresh crane operators with Navy requirements for the safe operation of Category 2 and Cab-Operated Category 3 cranes.